Socialist-style emblems: Present

 The physical emblem of Vietnam being used by the country's National Assembly Building.

 With the dissolution of the Eastern Bloc in Europe, most of these countries' socialist emblems have been replaced with old pre-communist symbols or by wholly new coats of arms.

-The socialist style's influence is still seen in the emblems of several countries, such as the People's Republic of China.
+The socialist style's influence is still seen in the emblems of several countries, especially in most existing communist states, such as the People's Republic of China.
 North Korea has a national emblem in pure socialist style, as do Vietnam and Laos.

 During the infancy years of the Russian Federation (the successor to the Soviet Union), the country used the modified version of the emblem of the RSFSR with the inscription was changed from RSFSR (РСФСР) to the Russian Federation (Российская Федерация/Rossiyskaya Federaciya) until the new coat of arms was adopted in 1993.
 The national emblem of Belarus was adopted in 1995 following a controversial referendum.
 It is reminiscent of that of the Byelorussian SSR and replaced the coat of arms of 1991–1995 which followed the traditional heraldic style.
 Tajikistan and Uzbekistan also retained components of their respective former Soviet republics' emblems.

 The national emblem of North Macedonia is reminiscent of that of the Socialist Republic of Macedonia (once a constituent socialist republic of the Socialist Federal Republic of Yugoslavia), having removed the red star from it in 2009.

 In Africa, the emblems of the former Portuguese colonies of Angola and Mozambique, as well as Guinea-Bissau, follow the socialist-style emblems formula.

 The Republic of Serbia used the coat of arms of the Socialist Republic of Serbia until the recommended symbols by the National Assembly on 17 August 2004.
 The recommended usage was made into law on 11 May 2009 thus officially replacing the socialist emblem.

-The unrecognised state of Transnistria has a state emblem based on a Soviet-era design, despite not being a socialist state.
+The unrecognized state of Transnistria has a state emblem based on a Soviet-era design, despite not being a socialist state.
 The pattern also applies to the self-declared Luhansk People's Republic.